Imagine that you never had to resubmit an OASIS home health assessment…

 - Download your JouRNal™ planner for home health nurses and try out strategically planning your yearly, monthly, and daily priorities, assessments, and goals.

 - Download your free Nursing Narrative Note RefeRNce Formula™ to construct and write your OASIS nursing narratives in the language that Medicare understands.

-- Return next week to download the Visit Vitals Blueprint™ to record your patients OASIS start of care assessment data, or try the free version the OASIS Follow-Up Assessment Cheat Sheet™ so you can exercise your ability to actually complete your documentation in the safety and comfort of your own home.
+- Return next week to download The Perfect OASIS Start of Care Cheat Sheet™ to record your patients OASIS start of care assessment data, or try the free version of the OASIS Follow-Up Assessment Cheat Sheet™ so you can exercise your ability to actually complete your documentation in the safety and comfort of your own home.